Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 Gretchen Caserotti is the Assistant Director for Public Services, formerly Head of Children Teen Services at Darien Library.
 Prior to coming to Darien, she was a Children's Librarian at New York Public Library.
 Gretchen is a singer and storyteller whose background in theater puts her in demand for storytime.
 Her interest in design and usability principles was developed while completing the MSLIS program at Pratt Institute in New York City (2008).

-He holds a MSEd with a specialization in Online Teaching and Learning from California State University, an MA with a specialization in Information Technology Management in Information Agencies from DePaul University, as well as a Ph.D. in Management and Information Systems from Northcentral University.
+He has a MSEd with a specialization in Online Teaching and Learning from California State University, an MA with a specialization in Information Technology Management in Information Agencies from DePaul University, as well as a Ph.D. in Management from Northcentral University.

 Dr. Frank Cervone